markblundeberg/coinsplitter/doc/coinsplitter_user_guide.md

 6. **Spend**!
 This sends a single tiny split coin into your hardware wallet.
 The software wallet will now be empty.
 7. **Sweep** (Mix)!
 Use your hardware wallet software to sweep all coins (including the tiny split coin you just made).
 The result will be a single large split coin containing your entire wallet balance.

 The above approach keeps your hardware wallet coins secure, as it is not necessary at any point to move a large wallet balance out of the hardware wallet.
-The same logic works for multi-sig wallets, cold (watching-only) wallets, and really any kind of Bitcoin Cash wallet (non-Electron Cash).
+The same logic works for cold (watching-only) wallets, or really any other kind of Bitcoin Cash wallet (non-Electron Cash).

 ### OP_MUL splitter